 PHOTO CREDIT: Glenbow, 1911.
 Houses of ill repute located near railway track approximately 50 yards north of railway bridge over Bow River.

 WORKSHOP: Your Home's History

 PARTNERS: Calgary Public Library, The Glenbow , and City of Calgary

-Explore resources to help you uncover the history of your house.
-Presenters are Christine Hayes, Calgary Public Library, Carol Stokes, Archivist from City of Calgary, Corporate Records, Archives and Lindsay Moir, Librarian, Glenbow Library and Archives.
+This workshop explored resources to help you uncover the history of your house.
+Presenters were Christine Hayes, Calgary Public Library, Carol Stokes, Archivist from City of Calgary, Corporate Records, Archives and Lindsay Moir, Librarian, Glenbow Library and Archives.

 WORKSHOP: Demystifying Designation with Lorna Cordeiro, Leslie Robertson, Laura Pasecreta and Halyna Tataryn

-Join us for our second heritage designation workshop, featuring homeowners who have had their properties designated and heritage experts familiar with the designation procedure.
-Four speakers will share their designation stories and cover topics such as selling unused residential density, generating transferable residential density and taking advantage of City of Calgary and Provincial grant programs.
-The presentations and discussions will tell you everything you need to know about historical designation from people who have experienced it.
+Our third heritage designation workshop, featured homeowners who have had their properties designated and heritage experts familiar with the designation procedure.
+Four speakers shared their designation stories and covered topics such as selling unused residential density, generating transferable residential density and taking advantage of City of Calgary and Provincial grant programs.
+The presentations and discussions explained everything you need to know about historical designation from people who have experienced it.
 Have you heard that designating a building is overly restrictive and reduces market value?
-Our panel of heritage experts will dispel some of these myths surrounding designation and present information on the resources available to preserve and protect your heritage home or building.
+Our panel of heritage experts dispelled some of these myths surrounding designation and presented information on the resources available to preserve and protect your heritage home or building.

 CHI Celebrated Canada’s 150th by relating the Railway era immigration experience and its historic built heritage to immigration today